 MP for Derby South

-Baggy Shanker is the Labour (Co‑op) MP for Derby South, first elected in 2024.
-He sits on the Transport Committee and has previously been involved with committees on the Railways Bill and the Football Governance Bill, indicating an engagement with transport policy and governance.
+Baggy Shanker is a Labour (Co-op) MP for Derby South, elected in 2024.
+He currently sits on the Transport Committee and has previously served on committees for the Railways Bill and the Football Governance Bill, reflecting involvement in transport and governance issues.

-Has four declared financial interests: donations and other support related to his MP activities; land and property interests; miscellaneous interests; and shareholdings.
+Declares four interests: donations and other support for MP activities; land and property interests (within or outside the UK); miscellaneous interests; and shareholdings.

 Generated 21 February 2026